Deck Structure and Layout

 Planning each section meticulously ensures that your pitch is focused and effective.
 By taking the time to map out each part of your pitch deck, you can ensure that nothing is overlooked and that every slide serves a purpose.
 This preparation also allows you to anticipate and address potential questions or concerns from investors, showing them that you have thought through every aspect of your project.

-Example: For a sci-fi screenplay, careful planning might involve detailing character arcs, mapping out the storyline, and preparing answers for potential questions about special effects costs or target audience.
+Example: For a sci-fi screenplay, careful planning might involve detailing character arcs, mapping out the storyline, and preparing answers for potential questions about special effects costs or target audience.s

 Design Matters